-(1) These regulations will take effect following adoption by the Senate on the date following their publication in the Official Notices of the University of Oldenburg.
-At the same time, the 'Regulations regarding the principles for safeguarding good academic practice at the University of Oldenburg' from 17/03/2017 (Official notices 13/2017) expire.
+These regulations will take effect after approval by the Senate on the date following (1) their publication in the official notices of the University of Oldenburg.
+'Regulations governing the principles for safeguarding good academic practice at the University of Oldenburg' from 22/12/2021 (Official notices 68/2021) shall expire at the same time.

-(2) Ongoing procedures may, at the request of the informant and accused and by decision of the committee, be handled in accordance with these new regulations.
+(2)Ongoing procedures may, at the request of the informant and accused, and by decision of the committee, be handled in accordance with these new regulations.

-Please note: This is an unofficial translation provided for your convenience only and does not have any legal binding effects!
+Please note: This is an unofficial translation provided for your convenience only.
+It does not have any legally binding effects.

 Only the German version is legally binding!"